One of the most important things Floify does is sending out Needs List emails to borrowers when you start new loan files in Floify.

 |~all||Mail servers should accept email from this domain whether or not it matches the parameters in the SPF record|

-Floify is a Borrower Portal, automating the process of collecting loan documents from your borrowers and emailing milestone loan status updates to real estate agents and borrowers.
+Floify is a Mortgage Point-of-Sale software solution, automating the process of collecting loan documents and applications from your borrowers and emailing milestone loan status updates to real estate agents and borrowers.